 Growing up, Jesus’ family often had doors closed on them due to their undocumented status.
-His father worked in construction to help support the family, but they were unable to access government assistance due to their citizenship status (despite paying taxes).
+Their father worked in construction to help support the family, but they were unable to access government assistance due to their citizenship status (despite paying taxes).

-When Jesus was still young, he moved to Oregon from a Latin community in Arizona.
-Jesus explained that he experienced more microaggressions and blatant racism after moving to Oregon.
+When Jesus was still young, they moved to Oregon from a Latin community in Arizona.
+Jesus explained that they experienced more microaggressions and blatant racism after moving to Oregon.
 The truth is Oregon claims to be this progressive utopia when in actuality, the state was built on white supremacy.
 Oregon has a long history of benefiting from the exploitation of people of color by those in privilege.
 Click here for more information.

 Jesus explained how living as a Mexican-American [AMAB person] in the United States shaped them as a person.

 They also shared that they experienced feelings of displacement daily, particularly when in gentrified areas.